Strauss Waltzes (Mantovani album)

-Strauss Waltzes is an album of music composed by Richard Strauss and performed by Mantovani and His Orchestra.
+Strauss Waltzes is an album of music composed by Johann Strauss II and performed by Mantovani and His Orchestra.
 It was released in 1958 by London (catalog no. PS 118).
 It debuted on Billboard magazine's pop album chart on November 24, 1958, peaked at the No. 7 spot, and remained on the chart for 24 weeks.
 It was an RIAA certified gold album (minimum 500,000 units sold).